hkpeaks/peakrs/README.md

 Note: Use of "." to indicate it is member of your defined function is optional.
 First line is "UserDefineFunctionName = Extraction to Load".

+UserDefineFunctionName = from Extraction to Load
+Or
+UserDefineFunctionName = from Extraction, Extraction, Extraction to Load Or
+UserDefineFunctionName = from Extraction to Load, Load, Load

 You can define query/ data transformation function from second line and after.

-#### UserDefineFunctionName = from Extraction to Load
-Or
-#### UserDefineFunctionName = from Extraction, Extraction, Extraction to Load
-Or
-#### UserDefineFunctionName = from Extraction to Load, Load, Load

-.Query/Transformation

-.Query/Transformation

-.Query/Transformation

-.Query/Transformation

 Examples: